You’re mistaken if you don’t think a supermarket’s sales strategy impacts your grocery shopping.

 Bulk shopping can be anything from deals that require you to buy more than 1 product to getting a special price to buy a larger quantity of packaged products.

 Check and know your prices before you buy anything for your grocery budget.

 Colours and Smells – Sales Strategy 8

-Stop for a moment and make a mental note of all the grocery stores you go to.
+Stop for a moment and make a mental note of all the grocery stores you visit.

 Think about what the first section is you see when you walk through the door.

-Most of you will say the produce section and that’s because it’s a happy, colourful space full of healthy fruits and vegetables.
+Most shoppers will say the produce section, and that’s because it’s a happy, colourful space full of healthy fruits and vegetables.

-Fancy Packaging is another sales strategy to capture the attention of consumers because we begin the eating process with our eyes.
+Fancy Packaging is another sales strategy to capture consumers’ attention because we begin the eating process with our eyes.